 Professor of Instruction Emerita, and previous Associate Director, The Cook Family Writing Program; previously, Lecturer in The McCormick School of Engineering and Applied Science

 Hirsch was the first member of Northwestern’s Teaching Track faculty to be recognized for “excellence in teaching” as a Charles Deering McCormick University Distinguished Lecturer.
-She has served on several University search committees and is active in NU’s Residential College system, having been for many years a faculty fellow at the Women's Residential College, where she previously served a 6-year term as faculty master.
+She served on several University search committees and was active in NU’s Residential College system, having been for many years a faculty fellow at the Women's Residential College, where she served one 6-year term as Faculty ‘Master.’
 She was also a Faculty Fellow at the Center for Civic Engagement.

 In other professional activities, Hirsch was a partner in her own consulting firm, Communication Partners, where she designed and ran communication workshops for hundreds of professionals in law, medicine, healthcare, real estate management, and engineering.
 She also reviewed articles for the Journal of Business Communication (JBC), the Journal of Business and Technical Communication (JBTC), the Journal of Engineering Education (JEE), and the International Journal of Engineering Education (IJEE).